-Have you ever said you’re going to set aside an X amount of money every month, only find yourself woefully low on funds and hoping you’d get by till the next pay cheque?
+Have you ever said you’re going to set aside an X amount of money every month, only find yourself woefully low on funds and hoping you’d get by until the next pay cheque?

 You can give yourself any amount of excuses you like.
 Oh, it was your best friend’s wedding, or your car was due for a service or you had to pay off your insurance premiums.

-The truth is, if you’re finding yourself running low on funds at the end of every month, what you’re trying to do to save is not working.
-But here are some options that could work.
+If you’re finding yourself running low on funds at the end of every month, what you’re trying to do to save is probably not working.

-1. List out what you need and then prioritise
+1. List out what you need and prioritise

 Even before your salary is in the bank, make a list.
 List out all the payments that you need to make towards utilities, rent, supplies, etc.

 List out anything that you need to buy this month.
 Now that you have a list, get rid of anything on that list which isn’t a dire necessity.
 You should now have a list of the expenses for the month.
 And it is this list that we are going to use to make a budget for the month.